-Examples: BSc Physics Major with Data Analysis Minor, BA English Major with Translation Minor, B.Com Commerce Major with Company Secretaryship Minor
+Examples: BSc Physics Major with Data Analysis Minor, BA English Major with Translation Minor, BCom Commerce Major with Company Secretary ship Minor multidisciplinary major pathway, the credits for the major and minor pathways will be distributed among the broad disciplines.

 6. Multi-disciplinary Major pathway: The program offered by this pathway is of a multidisciplinary nature with credits distributed among the broad disciplines.
-For multidisciplinary major pathway, the credits for the major and minor pathways will be distributed among the broad disciplines.
+For